Transcript of the video

 Before I get to the next word, I'd like to know if you're like me when you travel.
 Generally, after walking all day to visit lots of things, at 9:30 pm, I'm claquée, that means exhausted in colloquial French, and I'm back at my hotel or the Airbnb I've rented.
 Of course, it's too early to go to sleep, so I like to, as at home, watch a little series or show.
 The only problem is that not all the content I usually watch is available abroad.
 But fortunately, there's a very handy tool out there called NordVPN.

-Today, NordVPN is sponsoring this video, and I'm going to tell you a little more about it, and especially how it can be useful to you as a French language learner.
+Today, NordVPN is sponsoring this video, and I'm going to tell you a little more about it, and especially how it can be useful to you as a French learner.
 A VPN is a tool that lets you change the location of your Internet connection, and therefore of your computer or phone.
 This allows you to access content that is normally unavailable in the geographical area where you are located.
 As you can see, it was thanks to this VPN that I was able to continue watching my favorite French TV shows from Canada.

 For those of you learning French, this system is extremely useful.
 It allows you to watch authentic content on French TV channel websites.
 In Montreal, I've also gone to work for Hellofrench in cafés where I wasn't 100% sure that the Wi-Fi was secure.
 In this type of situation, having a VPN also helps you secure your connection, since it will protect your data.
 If you're like me and work just about anywhere, this can really put your mind at rest.